What type of broadband is good for gaming?

 Before you get further into the nitty gritty, let’s clear up some keywords and phrases...

-Say you are filling a swimming pool up with a hose.
-You’ll need a good nozzle and then also water pressure that is powerful enough to fill the pool, otherwise it will take forever.
-That’s Mbps, the better it flows, the better your time online.
+It’s like filling up a swimming pool with a hose.
+You’ll need a good-sized nozzle and enough water pressure to fill the pool quickly, otherwise you’ll be there all day.
+The faster your data flows, the better your online activities will run.

 Min. download speed

 How can I improve my online gaming experience?